Pure Honey Test Methods – Validate These Postings (Since 2008)

 Below are pure honey test posts made by readers of our page: Are These 4 Ways of Testing for 100% Pure Honey Valid? suggesting how honey can be tested for its purity.

 Do you agree?
 Honestly, I find some of the methods very bizarre and questionable.
-People seem to have differnt ideas of "purity" in their posts.
+People seem to have different ideas of “purity” in their posts.
 Well, just try and judge for yourself to see if the method works!
 And if you have a great method to test for unadulterated honey, why not share with us!
-Please give some time for your post to be published as there is a monitoring of posts to weed spams out of the system.
-Thank you!

 For Older Posts:

 My Pure Honey Test Postings 2008 to 2010

 Post & Share Your Pure Honey Test Here:

 My Pure Honey Test – Postings